Find out what you need on your honey labels

 2. Ingredient declaration

-If you have any other ingredients in your honey, besides honey, you must include them on an informational panel or on the PDP.
+If you have any other products in your honey, besides honey, you must include them on your ingredient list.
 There are some exceptions such as spices, flavorings, and incidental additives, which have special rules.

 Use letters that are at least 1/16 inch in height.
 The letters must not be more than three times as high as they are wide, and the lettering must contrast sufficiently with the background so as to be easy to read.
 Smaller type sizes may be used for information panel labeling on very small food packages.